amandeepmittal/amanhimself.dev/src/content/blog/how-to-build-a-serverless-backend-with-aws-lambda-and-nodejs.md

 <img src='https://cdn-images-1.medium.com/max/800/1*1PO22dNYhGRkSzuwEilmFg.png' />

-After all that, just add an admin user for the cluster and give him a really strong password.
+After all that, just add an admin user for the cluster and give them a really strong password.
 As you can see the price for this cluster will be `$0.00` forever.
 Your cluster will take a few minutes to deploy.
 While that is underway, let us finally start writing some code.

 ### Building the API